-After the first 24 months of your benefit period, your monthly superannuation benefit will reduce due to the reduction in your monthly benefit.
+Unless you've selected the Extended Care Option, after the first 24 months of your benefit period, your monthly superannuation benefit will reduce due to the reduction in your monthly benefit.

 Your combined monthly benefit and monthly superannuation benefit (if applicable) will never exceed \$30,000 per month.